SmartlyDressedGames/Unturned-Docs/ServerHostingRules.md

 ### Examples of banned monetization:

-- Selling in-game items like weapons, ammunition, supplies, bases, etc.
+- Selling in-game items like weapons, ammunition, supplies, bases, etc. that can be permanently lost, stolen, or destroyed.
-- Selling in-game vehicles.
+- Selling in-game vehicles that can be permanently lost, stolen, or destroyed.
 - Selling experience points.
 - Selling currency.
 - Selling ranks, kits, unlocks, benefits, etc. which stack with themselves as a loophole.